The effects of suicide can be devastating. Many people - friends, family, professionals, colleagues and wider society - will feel the impact.

 The Derbyshire Suicide Prevention Strategic Framework sets out our approach to achieving our goals.
 It is attached to this page.

-We commission free suicide awareness training seminars throughout Derbyshire.
-These seminars are available to those who live or work in Derbyshire.
+We commission free mental health training, including suicide awareness training, throughout Derbyshire.
+These courses are available to those who live or work in Derbyshire.

 If you are feeling suicidal, there are people you can talk to: